Rajpratik71/zfs_wiki/Ubuntu-17.04-Root-on-ZFS.md

     Run this for UEFI booting (for use now or in the future):
     # sgdisk     -n3:1M:+512M -t3:EF00 /dev/disk/by-id/scsi-SATA_disk1

-    Run these in all cases:
+    Run this in all cases:
     # sgdisk     -n9:-8M:0    -t9:BF07 /dev/disk/by-id/scsi-SATA_disk1

+Choose one of the following options:

+2.2a  Unencrypted or eCryptfs:

     # sgdisk     -n1:0:0      -t1:BF01 /dev/disk/by-id/scsi-SATA_disk1

+2.2b  LUKS:

+    # sgdisk     -n4:0:+512M  -t4:8300 /dev/disk/by-id/scsi-SATA_disk1
+    # sgdisk     -n1:0:0      -t1:8300 /dev/disk/by-id/scsi-SATA_disk1

 Always use the long `/dev/disk/by-id/*` aliases with ZFS.
 Using the `/dev/sd*` device nodes directly can cause sporadic import failures, especially on systems that have more than one storage pool.